AssemblyScript/website/src/snippets.md

 ## Class

-A snippet on using Classes in AssemblyScript, and assigning instance vs. static properties.
+An AssemblyScript snippet on using Classes, their instantiation, and their static properties.

 ```editor
 #!runtime=full